webscreens/screen-enumeration/security_and_privacy.md

 ## 2.8 What data does this specification expose to an origin?
 Please also document what data is identical to data exposed by other features, in the same or different contexts.

-The display properties in this API proposal that already exist through other Web APIs are currently exposed:
+The screen properties in this API proposal that already exist through other Web APIs are currently exposed:
 * synchronously
 * in only the document/frame execution context
 * for the display containing the window

-This API proposes exposing these existing properties and new ones:
+This API proposes exposing these existing properties *and new ones*:
 * asynchronously
 * in both the document/frame and worker execution contexts
 * for all displays, not just the one containing the window